airyhq/airy/docs/docs/guides/airy-core-in-production.md

 - `ZOOKEEPER` (default: airy-cp-zookeeper:2181)
 - `PARTITIONS` (default: 10)
 - `REPLICAS` (default: 1)
+- `AIRY_CORE_NAMESPACE` (default: '').
+Helpful to namespace your topics in case you are installing the Airy Core Platform in an existing Kafka cluster

 We do not recommend running Kafka on docker for production environments.
 However, we provide a way to deploy the whole Kafka cluster on top of Kubernetes